IP address: Address translation

-Multiple client devices can appear to share an IP address, either because they are part of a shared web hosting service environment or because an IPv4 network address translator (NAT) or proxy server acts as an intermediary agent on behalf of the client, in which case the real originating IP address is masked from the server receiving a request.
-A common practice is to have a NAT mask many devices in a private network.
-Only the public interface(s) of the NAT needs to have an Internet-routable address.
+Multiple client devices can appear to share an IP address, either because they are part of a shared web hosting service environment or because an IPv4 network address translation (NAT) device or proxy server acts as an intermediary agent on behalf of the client, in which case the real originating IP address is masked from the server receiving a request.
+A common practice is to have a NAT device mask many devices in a private network.
+Only the public interfaces of the NAT device need to have an Internet-routable address.

 The NAT device maps different IP addresses on the private network to different TCP or UDP port numbers on the public network.
 In residential networks, NAT functions are usually implemented in a residential gateway.
-In this scenario, the computers connected to the router have private IP addresses and the router has a public address on its external interface to communicate on the Internet.
+In this scenario, the computers connected to the router have private IP addresses, and the router has a public address on its external interface to communicate on the Internet.
 The internal computers appear to share one public IP address.

 Law

-In March 2024, the Supreme Court of Canada decided that IP addresses were protected private information under the Canadian Charter of Rights and Freedoms, with police searches requiring a warrant in order to obtain them.
+In March 2024, the Supreme Court of Canada decided that IP addresses for users are protected private information under the Canadian Charter of Rights and Freedoms, with police searches requiring a warrant in order to obtain them.
 IP addresses are considered personal data by the European Commission and are protected by the General Data Protection Regulation.
+In the United States, the California Consumer Privacy Act only protects IP addresses that link to any particular consumer or household; otherwise it is not private data and is not protected under American law.